tojonas/SharePointOnWin11/README.md

 This project has now been updated to enable the installation of **SharePoint 2019** on **Windows 11**, showing the powers of API interception for development and educational purposes.

-> ⚠ **Note:** This project is not officially supported by Microsoft.
-It is provided for educational and development use only.
+> ⚠ **Note:** This project is provided for educational and development use only, no need to install SharePoint on a workstation anymore.
+Next challenge a Docker image.

 ## Background